Multiscale modeling of OLED devices

 6. Open the logfile by clicking SCM → Logfile.

-The first step in the deposition workflow is an optimization of the molecule at the DFT level.
+The first step in the deposition workflow is a DFT geometry optimization of CBP and Ir(ppy)3.
 This is done to determine the atomic charges that will be used for modeling the electrostatics with the force field.
-Please refer to the OLED workflows manual for a detailed description of the workflows.
+See the OLED workflows manual for more information.

 1. Monitor the optimization in AMSmovie by clicking SCM → Movie.